 Rural options are usually simple, durable and practical, providing years of use with minimal maintenance.
 Team Work Fencing Contractors also offer repair services if your existing installation requires repair.

-Post and Rail fences are most commonly found on the property of someone with horses.
+Post and Rail Fencing are most commonly found on the property of someone with horses.
 It works well in keeping horses where they need to be and delivers an aesthetically-pleasing look.

-Cattle yards are almost exclusively used by people who own horses or cattle.
+Cattle Yard Panels and Fence are almost exclusively used by people who own horses or cattle.
 Cattle yards are made of steel, have several gates and often feature a ramp which can assist in loading the animals into trucks.

 Wooden rural fences are made of renewable resources and have minimal environmental impact, and the metal used to create wire fencing can be recycled.
 TWF takes great care to consider the environment and create the least impact when designing installations.